swerling/cosell/README.txt

 == FEATURE

 * Announcements-style event observer framework
-* Easy way to queue events in background
+* Synchronous announcements and asynchronous announcements (using a background thread with a queue)

 == PROBLEMS